Old Mose Bluegrass Band - Arkansas River

 Bill and Jaci Dvorak have owned and operated Dvorak Expeditions since 1979.
 As one of the early pioneers of white-water river rafting in the Rocky Mountains, the Dvorak’s own the 1st outfitter license issued by the state of Colorado.
 Their river trips, custom float fishing, and whitewater paddle school, as well as Swiftwater rescue training programs, are world-renowned and have been featured in articles in National Geographic, the Chicago Tribune, and seen on ESPN and various Today Show and other television specials.

 Bill recently received a number of awards for his more than 20 years of conservation work to secure “Browns Canyon National Monument and also an award from American Rivers as the “River Champion of the West”.
 This is one of Bill and Jaci Dvorak’s favorite western river canyons and they guarantee this will be one you will call a top bucket list event, and it is just going to be a whole lot of fun!

-This premier overnight rafting trip is July 9-10, 2021 Adults $595.
+This premier overnight rafting trip is to be determined for 2022.
 TRIP includes professional staff and guides, all boating equipment, gourmet meals (lunch, dinner, breakfast, lunch), all camping gear (tent, sleeping bag-pad) options to bring your own.
 Transportation to the river and return to Dvorak’s Main Base.

-The band Old Mose; Musicians: Kurt Beddingfield-Standup base, Jason Lapointe-guitar, Kurt Snyder-open back banjo, Josh Rogers-rhythm guitar, Adam Taubman- mandolin; will play their main concert on the river in the canyon, the night of July 9th overnight on the river departing late afternoon on the 10th.
+The band Old Mose; Musicians: Kurt Beddingfield-Standup base, Jason Lapointe-guitar, Kurt Snyder-open back banjo, Josh Rogers-rhythm guitar, Adam Taubman- mandolin; will play their main concert on the river in the canyon, overnight on the river departing late afternoon on the next day.